 Behind the data, a stigma

-But concern over medical privacy goes beyond privacy law, civil rights or even ethics.
-For many people, there is grave concern over the potential for exchanged digital records to turn personal problems public.
+But concern over medical privacy goes beyond privacy law, civil rights, or even ethics.
+For many people, there is grave concern over the potential for exchanging digital records to turn personal problems public.
 When Peel opened her initial psychiatric practice in Brownsville, Texas in the 1970s, many of her first patients in the U.S.-Mexico border town had a similar concern: could they pay to keep their medical records private?

 Word travels fast in Brownsville, a city of 175,000 people, and Peel’s patients were worried that if their paper records somehow became public, they would be stigmatized for their medical diagnoses.
-Schizophrenia, depression and other mental illnesses continue to be poorly understood by the public; at the worst, those who suffer from them are stigmatized in their communities.
+Schizophrenia, depression, and other mental illnesses continue to be poorly understood by the public; at worst, those who suffer from them are stigmatized in their communities.

 “If the information leaked to an employer, it would have affected their jobs or reputations.
 All the time I’ve been practicing, it’s been a very important and delicate issue,” Peel said.
 “There are prejudices associated with psychiatric diagnoses.
 People have powerful reactions to the names of these things.”

 Once genetic profiles are routinely added to the mix, access to electronic health data may predetermine who can get jobs or serve in public office, Peel warned.
-While genetic information may help physicians fend off severe diseases earlier than ever, it may also be used to stigmatize people who will be stripped of opportunity based on some familial history of disease.
+While genetic information may help physicians fend off severe diseases earlier than ever, it may also be used to stigmatize people who will be stripped of opportunity based on some familial history of the disease.